 Over-watering and under-watering are the biggest culprits in your watering schedule.
 If you notice yellowing leaves on your plants, check the soil first.
 Dig a hole with your finger and if the dirt is extremely dry then you need to water.

 If the potting soil is extra soggy when you stick your finger in the soil, you have been over-watering.
-One easy fix for this is to transplant into new, dry soil and let her dry out completely before watering again.
-This quick fix usually nips it right in the bud.
+One easy fix for this is to transplant them into new, dry soil and let them dry out completely before watering again.
+This quick-fix usually nips it right in the bud.

-If your soil feels good – not too dry, not too wet- then it is not your watering schedule.
-It could be an issue within the plant’s nutrient uptake.
-All plants need three primary macronutrients- nitrogen, phosphorus and potassium.
+If your soil feels good—not too dry, not too wet—then it is not your watering schedule.
+It could be an issue with the plant’s nutrient uptake.
+All plants need three primary macronutrients- nitrogen, phosphorus, and potassium.
 When one of these is missing or deficient, your plant will start to show signs.

-Yellowing leaves is a major sign of nitrogen deficiency.
+Yellowing leaves are a major sign of nitrogen deficiency.
 If you suspect nitrogen deficiency in your garden, you can add some fertilizer to give your plants an extra boost.

 Try adding Feather Meal or Bone Meal, as these two supplements are very high in nitrogen.
-They are both slow release, organic fertilizers, so it should not burn your plants when adding it to your medium.
+They are both slow-release, organic fertilizers, so they should not burn your plants when adding them to your medium.
 Always check the label or talk with your local grow expert and make sure to give your plant the appropriate amount.